 The WC must be positive and large enough to cover the WCR.

-If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to short-term bank loan (whose renewal is not guaranteed) to finance them.
-The default risk is maximum!
+If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to bank loans (whose renewal is not guaranteed) to finance them.
+The credit risk is high with this type of structure!

 Working capital requirement: Operating assets (inventories plus accounts receivable) minus operating liabilities (payables).

-The WCR represents the need to finance the operation.
+The WCR represents the financial need to fund the business' operations.
 It depends strongly on the sector of activity.
 For example, industrial companies generally have a higher WCR, while the major retailers have negative working capital (they are paid by their customers before they pay their suppliers).

 Net cash: WC - WCR.